Replace Sway Bar Links

 Working on old cars means dealing with stuck nuts and bolts.
 The first time I replaced stabilizer links was many years ago, before the advent of Youtube and the Internet.
 Not knowing any better, I tried to remove the old links with a ratchet and a wrench.
 This proved to be a waste of time.

 An older, wiser mechanic explained to me how most pros remove sway bar links - with an air-powered cut-off wheel.
-Also effective is an electric angle grinder with a cutting disc.
-A hacksaw will also work, but removal will take much longer.

 cut-off wheel for automotive work